 During summer, it’s best to lessen your houseplants water-intake as long as the air conditioning is keeping your home cool.

-How to Take Care of the Best Houseplants in Singapore
+How to Take Care of the Best Indoor Plants in Singapore

-Even the most low-maintenance indoor plants need some loving and attention from their owners.
+Even the most low-maintenance indoor plants in Singapore need some loving and attention from their owners.
 It’s impossible to decorate your homes with houseplants and then leave them on their own to survive.

 As plant owners, you have to take care of them one way or another.
 Here are some tips on how to keep your houseplants alive.